gammapy/gammapy-meetings/2017-04-27/README.md

 For the coming months:

-* Support energy-dependenty on region in spectral analysis (for MAGIC, CTA)
+* Support energy-dependency on region in spectral analysis (for MAGIC, CTA)
 * Matthew Wood and I are working on merging maps classes (WCS and HEALPIX based)
 * A lot of small and medium issues and features and cleanup https://github.com/gammapy/gammapy/milestones/0.7
-* Write Gammapy paper before the summer break
+* Another f2f meeting before the summer break?
+Gammapy paper also.

 ## Discussion